wkcheezy/ObraDinnArchipelago/README.md

     dotnet new install BepInEx.Templates::2.0.0-be.4 --nuget-source https://nuget.bepinex.dev/v3/index.json
     ```

-4. Once your development environment is setup, clone this project.
+4. Once your development environment is set up, clone this project.
 Once cloned, add a `lib` folder to this project and copy over the following files from the `ObraDinn_Data/Managed` folder (found within the Obra Dinn game folder) to the `lib` folder:

     - `Assembly-CSharp.dll`
     - `UnityEngine.CoreModule.dll`